santiment/academy/src/docs/metrics/nft-collection-holders-balance/index.md

 ---
 ## Definition

-This metric represents collection holders average balance (e.g. average balance of `bored apes` holders is $10M).
-Assumption is that cheap collections that are held by big addresses might go up in the future.
+This metric represents average balance of collection holders (e.g. average balance of `bored apes` holders is $10M).
+This metric shows the average balance of collection holders calculated based on their ownership of all NFTs.

 Balance of holders is calculated based on their ownership of NFTs (sum of values (in eth and usd) of all NFTs they have).